iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 struct TransactionBuilders(Vec<TransactionBuilder>);
 ```

-As with `Transactions`, we make `TransactionBuilders` an opaque newtype that for the time being wraps a vector of
+As with `Transactions`, `TransactionBuilders` are an opaque newtype that for the time being wraps a vector of
 `TransactionBuilder`s.

 ```rust